-Overall there were 275 bass weighing 523 pounds, 10 ounces caught by 74 pros Friday.
-The catch included 34 five-bass limits.
+Overall there were 41 bass weighing 88 pounds, 2 ounces caught in the Pro Division Saturday.
+The catch included four five-bass limits.

 The field of 77 professional anglers consists of qualifiers from the 2008 Walmart FLW Tour, the 2007 Walmart FLW Series, the 2008 Walmart BFL All-American, 2008 TBF National Championship and 2007 Stren Series Championship.
 Five of the final top 10 anglers qualified through the 2007 Walmart FLW Series, four qualified through the 2008 Walmart FLW Tour and Travis qualified through the 2008 TBF National Championship.

-Overall there were 145 bass weighing 237 pounds, 4 ounces caught by 57 co-anglers Friday.
-The catch included seven five-bass limits.
+Overall there were 22 bass weighing 41 pounds, 14 ounces caught in the Co-angler Division Saturday.
+The catch included no five-bass limits.

-The full field competes in the two-day opening round for 10 slots in Saturday’s competition based on their two-day accumulated weight.
-Weights are cleared for day three, and co-angler competition concludes following Saturday’s weigh-in.
-The top 10 pros continue competition Sunday, with the winner determined by the heaviest accumulated weight from days three and four.
+The full field competed in the opening round for 10 slots in Saturday’s competition based on their two-day accumulated weight.
+Weights were cleared for day three, and co-angler competition concluded following Saturday’s weigh-in.
+The top 10 pros will continue competition Sunday, with the winner determined by the heaviest accumulated weight from days three and four.

 In Forrest Wood Cup competition, pros and co-anglers are randomly paired each day, with pros supplying the boat, controlling boat movement and competing against other pros.
 Co-anglers fish from the back deck against other co-anglers.

-Forrest Wood Cup contenders will launch at 7 a.m. each day from the Lake Murray Marina and Yacht Club located at 1600 Marina Road in Irmo, S.C.
-Daily weigh-ins will be held at The Colonial Center located at 801 Lincoln St. in Columbia each afternoon at 5 p.m.
-The Forrest Wood Cup Family Fun Zone and Outdoor Show – featuring outdoor product exhibits, fishing seminars by Hank Parker, Jimmy Houston and other bass-fishing legends, and free daily giveaways – runs 2 to 8 p.m.
-Saturday and 11 a.m. to 5 p.m.
+Forrest Wood Cup contenders launch at 7 a.m.
+Sunday from the Lake Murray Marina and Yacht Club located at 1600 Marina Road in Irmo, S.C.
+Sunday’s final weigh-in will be held at The Colonial Center located at 801 Lincoln St. in Columbia at 5 p.m.
+The Forrest Wood Cup Family Fun Zone and Outdoor Show – featuring outdoor product exhibits, fishing seminars by Hank Parker, Jimmy Houston and other bass-fishing legends, and free daily giveaways – runs 11 a.m. to 5 p.m.
 Sunday at the Columbia Metropolitan Convention Center located at 1101 Lincoln St. in Columbia.

 Also, multi-platinum recording artist Tracy Byrd will perform a free concert hosted by WCOS-97.5 FM on the main stage at The Colonial Center on Sunday at 4 p.m., just before the start of the final weigh-in.

-For more information about FLW Outdoors and its tournaments, call (270) 252-1000.
+For more information about FLW Outdoors and its tournaments, browse FLWOutdoors.com or call (270) 252-1000.
 For more information about FLW Fantasy Fishing, visit FantasyFishing.com.